Connect with us

 The Fifth Inning: SHADOW BALL: Covering 1930-40, much of this episode covers the Negros Leagues and its great players who were denied the chance to play in the majors.
 It also covers the decline of Babe Ruth, and the rise of new favorites like DiMaggio and Feller, Jimmy Foxx and Hank Greenburg.
 Lou Gehrig, always in Ruthy’s shadow finally gets his due.
 It also details baseballs response to the great depression and the first All-Star game.

 The Sixth Inning: THE NATIONAL PASTIME: This segment covers 1940-50, when the game became what it had always said it was, the national pastime.
 It covers how WWII affected the game and the nation with many stars joining the military.
 It also covers men of color finally being allowed to compete in the major leagues led by Jackie Robinson and the Dodgers.
-In earlier episodes, they touched on how a black player was not allowed to lodge at the same hotel as his white players while he was managing Wesleyan University.
+In earlier episodes, they touched on how a black player was not allowed to lodge at the same hotel as his white players while Branch Rickey was managing Wesleyan University.
 He never forgot that humiliation the young player felt.
 Rickey was credited with many innovations including the creation of the modern farm system.

 The Seventh Inning: THE CAPITAL OF BASEBALL: Covering 1950-60, it chronicles the dominance of the three teams in New York, the Yankees, Dodgers and Giants.
 Between them, they won 8 World Series between 1950-58.
 It also showed how the demographics of the game changed as people began moving out of the cities and into urban areas.
 This shift was one of the reasons that teams like the Browns, moved to new cities.
 Unable to compete and draw crowds in St. Louis, the Browns relocated to Baltimore and became the Orioles in 1954.
 The A’s lef6t Philadelphia in 1955.
 The Dodgers and Giants would follow in 1958 as they moved to the west coast.
 It also follows the rise of stars like Mickey Mantle, Willie Mays, Ernie Banks and Frank Robinson.
 It also covers the Boys of Summer and their chase for their first World Series win.

 The Eighth Inning: A WHOLE NEW BALLGAME: This episode covers 1960-70.
 With the Dodgers and Giants now on the west coast, baseball expands, placing 2 new teams in each league.
 In the AL, teams are placed in Los Angeles and Washington D.C. and the Senators moving to Minneapolis and becoming the Twins in 1961.
 In 1962, the Mets in New York and the Colt 45s in Houston begin play in the National League.
 The Athletics would move for the second time in 1969, moving to Oakland.
 Baseball would expand again in 1969, adding teams in Seattle and Kansas City in the AL, San Diego and Montreal in the NL.
+The Seattle team, the Pilots, lasted one season and then moved to Milwaukee and became the Brewers.

 Pitching would dominate baseball once again during the 60s with Aces like Koufax, Gibson, Drysdale, Marichal, Ford, Palmer.
 Ruths home run record falls to Marris, baseball is losing fans to football and there are labor questions.
 Los Angeles would win 3 World Series; the Yankee dynasty began to decline as their biggest stars age.
 Once the AL’s most powerful team, the decade sees the Yankees lose series in 60, 63 and 64.
 The Yankees would not appear in another World Series until 1976.
 Labor and expansion are big topics in this episode.

 The Ninth Inning: HOME: The final inning of the original series covers the period of 1970-1992.
 While the game managed to survive the 60s, there still were a lot of changes coming to the game.
 Major changes were the formation of the MLBPA, collusion by the owners, free agency, and drugs as well as gambling scandals once more.
 The game does win back some fans with things like the exciting 1975 World Series with the Reds and the Red Sox, the return of the Yankees to prominence in the mid 70s.
 The series ended with a bold statement that baseball had survived wars, depressions, pandemics and numerous scandals and thus would never be stopped.
+Two franchises were added in 1977, the Toronto Blue Jays and the Mariners in Seattle.
+In 1993, they added the Colorado Rockies and the Forida Marlins.

 In 1994, the year the series was first aired on PBS, the World Series was cancelled for the first time since 1904.
 Baseball was thus stopped due to labor issues.